matloff/TidyverseSkeptic/README.md

 computer context.
 Even an experienced programmer would not be able to guess what the **dplyr** function **mutate()** does, for instance.

-Ironically, the Tidyverse advocates' worst criticism of base-R is aimed at functions that do have English names, the "apply" family.
-I encounter many who proudly make a point of declaring that they would never use any function from this family.
-Such rigidity seems irrational to me.

 ### Pipes

 The Tidyverse also makes heavy use of **magrittr** *pipes*, e.g. writing